danielsaidi/Sheeeeeeeeet/README.md

 ## Example Code

-Below are some basic ways to create custom action sheets with `Sheeeeeeeeet`.
-In larger applications, you'll probably want to use your own domain model as values.
-Check out the example app to see how you can use models to create items:
+Below is a basic way to create an action sheets with `Sheeeeeeeeet`.
+Have a look at the example app for more examples, e.g. multi and single select items, toggle items, links etc.

 ```swift